 And while not every possible category is eligible for the bonus cash back, with many common everyday categories on the list — including gas stations, restaurants, grocery stores, select travel, select transit, select streaming services, drugstores, home improvement, fitness clubs and live entertainment — it’s quite easy to max out your 5% bonus on a monthly basis.

-Similar to the Citi Double Cash, if you couple the Citi Custom Cash Card with another premium Citi card that earns ThankYou Rewards points such as the Citi Premier, your cash back can be converted into travel points with more potential value by opening up the option of transferring your points to Citi’s airline partners.
+And if you couple the Citi Custom Cash Card with another premium Citi card that earns ThankYou Rewards points, such as the Citi Premier, your cash back can be converted into travel points with more potential value by opening up the option of transferring your points to Citi’s airline and hotel partners.